-extra help."

-you know, we are all good people, and the Creator is here 1 2 with us, as well as our ancestors that have gone before us and the people that have fought so hard and have given 3 their life and blood so that we can have a better life.
-4 5 And, I know that -- you know, an Elder shared this teaching with me, you know, when I was really struggling, really 6 struggling, and I was just like, you know, why do so many 7 8 people have to die?
+you know, we are all good people, and the Creator is here with us, as well as our ancestors that have gone before us and the people that have fought so hard and have given their life and blood so that we can have a better life.

+And, I know that -- you know, an Elder shared this teaching with me, you know, when I was really struggling, really struggling, and I was just like, you know, why do so many people have to die?
 Why does it have to be death before the government or anybody takes action?
-Why do tragedies 9 have to happen before we realize that, you know, something 10 11 needs to change, that these laws have to change?
-And, I said, you know, I just feel like, you 12 know, giving up, but I don't know why.
-And, they said, 13 14 "Well, you know, there's always that spark that lives within everyone of us.
-When we feel like we can't go on, 15 then that spark gets ignited and it comes -- and it creates 16 a flame that comes through our total being where that 17 strength can carry us through those times that we need the 18 as long as we keep bring it up to light and never let it --1 2 anyone forget what happened and that -- so that it never happens again.
-All my relations.
-3
+Why do tragedies have to happen before we realize that, you know, something needs to change, that these laws have to change?

+And, I said, you know, I just feel like, you know, giving up, but I don't know why.
+And, they said, "Well, you know, there's always that spark that lives within everyone of us.
+When we feel like we can't go on, then that spark gets ignited and it comes -- and it creates a flame that comes through our total being where that strength can carry us through those times that we need the extra help."